Turpentine: Sulfate turpentine

 When producing chemical wood pulp from pines or other coniferous trees, sulfate turpentine may be condensed from the gas generated in Kraft process pulp digesters.
 The average yield of crude sulfate turpentine is 5–10 kg/t pulp.
 Unless burned at the mill for energy production, sulfate turpentine may require additional treatment measures to remove traces of sulfur compounds.

-Industrial and other end uses
+Uses

 Solvent

 As a solvent, turpentine is used for thinning oil-based paints, for producing varnishes, and as a raw material for the chemical industry.
 Its use as a solvent in industrialized nations has largely been replaced by the much cheaper turpentine substitutes obtained from petroleum such as white spirit.
 A solution of turpentine and beeswax or carnauba wax has long been used as a furniture wax.

+Lighting

+Spirits of turpentine, called camphine, were burned in lamps with glass chimneys in the 1830s through the 1860s.
+Turpentine blended with grain alcohol was known as burning fluid.
+Both were used as domestic lamp fuels, gradually replacing whale oil, until kerosene, gas lighting, and electric lights began to predominate.

 Source of organic compounds

 Turpentine is also used as a source of raw materials in the synthesis of fragrant chemical compounds.
 Commercially used camphor, linalool, alpha-terpineol, and geraniol are all usually produced from alpha-pinene and beta-pinene, which are two of the chief chemical components of turpentine.
 These pinenes are separated and purified by distillation.
 The mixture of diterpenes and triterpenes that is left as residue after turpentine distillation is sold as rosin.